 Nashville’s art scene continues to grow and flourish.
 The heart of the Nashville art scene is the Frist Art Museum.
-Housed in a beautiful art deco building that was originally the city’s main post office, The Frist is unique in that it doesn’t have any permanent collections, but instead offers an ever-changing schedule of exhibitions.
+Housed in a beautiful art deco building that was originally the city’s main post office, The Frist doesn’t have any permanent collections but instead offers an ever-changing schedule of exhibitions.

 A wildly popular event for art lovers is the First Saturday Art Crawl.
 More than 20 venues participate in this free event that takes place along the 5th Avenue of the Arts downtown including The Arts Company, Tinney Contemporary, Rymer Gallery and a cluster of galleries housed in The Arcade.
 In addition to these, there are dozens of other galleries spread throughout the city that lovers of art will want to explore.
 ExploreNashvilleArt.com is a great resource to find both public art and galleries throughout Nashville.
 It also lists them by neighborhood so you can explore an area at a time.

 Other great places to visit include Cheekwood Estate & Gardens, home to world-class collections of English and American contemporary pieces, and LeQuire Gallery & Studio to see paintings as well as sculpture from Alan LeQuire, the sculptor of the Musica sculpture at the Music Row roundabout and Athena Parthenos inside The Parthenon.
 Within the city of Nashville, you can visit more than 75 art galleries and ponder a wide variety of visual art.